zoetropew/TicTacToe/README.md

 Finding next move for O if given incomplete board:
 1. Run program with the incomplete game board in the arguments.
 Type X, O, or ? (for empty space) in order from left to right and top to bottom on the board.
 You do not need to fill all 9 spaces.
+2. Program will print board and give a suggested next move for O